One Week in Belize: A Solo Traveler's Unfiltered Journal

 Spent: $48

-Water taxi back to Belize City ($10), then immediately caught a bus to San Ignacio ($8 USD, 2.5 hours).
-The bus was a converted American school bus with a reggae sound system and no air conditioning.
-Windows open, breeze flowing, countryside rolling past — green hills, orange groves, the occasional horse on the road.
+Take the water taxi back to Belize City ($10), then catch a bus to San Ignacio ($8 USD, 2.5 hours).
+It's a converted American school bus with a reggae sound system and no air conditioning — windows down, breeze flowing, countryside rolling past in green hills, orange groves, and the occasional horse claiming the road.

 San Ignacio is a small town in the Cayo District, inland near the Guatemala border.
-It's the jumping-off point for caves, ruins, and jungle.
-The vibe is backpacker-friendly — cheap hostels, good restaurants, and tour operators on every corner.
+It's the jumping-off point for caves, ruins, and jungle, with a backpacker-friendly vibe — cheap hostels, good restaurants, and tour operators on every corner.

-Hostel: $15/night.
-Cold beer in the common area.
-A hammock.
-These are the things that matter.
+Hostels run around $15/night.
+Cold beer in the common area, a hammock, a slow afternoon — the things that matter.

-Dinner: grilled chicken with rice and beans ($6) at a place called Ko-Ox Han Na.
-The beans were cooked with coconut milk — a Belizean staple — and I immediately adopted it as my new favorite food preparation method.
+For dinner, the grilled chicken with rice and beans ($6) at Ko-Ox Han Na is the move.
+The beans are cooked with coconut milk — a Belizean staple — and you'll adopt it as a new favorite preparation method on the spot.

 Day 5: ATM Cave